 “The question is whether a reasonable person would interpret it as some kind of message,” Rosenthal said.
 “That’s out of the Supreme Court.
 And in the Woodlands Pride case, my esteemed and very experienced colleagues found that drag performances were expressive.”

-The plaintiffs were seeking an temporary restraining order and preliminary injunction, which would allow for Draggieland to proceed on campus as scheduled.
-No immediate opinions were given during the hearing.
-Rosenthal’s decision will be released before March 26, a day before the performances’ originally scheduled day, March 27.
+The plaintiffs seek a temporary restraining order and preliminary injunction that would allow Draggieland to proceed on campus as scheduled.
+No immediate opinions were given during the hearing, but Rosenthal said her decision would be released before March 26, the day before Draggieland was originally scheduled.

-Computer engineering senior Alex Gonce serves as the events chair and treasurer for QEC and was present at the motion hearing.
+Computer engineering senior Alex Gonce serves as QEC’s events chair and treasurer and was present at the motion hearing.

 “I am hopeful,” Gonce said.
 “Based on how the judge was asking questions, I am hopeful.
 But the timeline and everything still very much matters to us.”